 Your breast, middle back, legs, cheeks, back of the head, arm, fingers, and perhaps even dimples are among the most common places to receive a dermal piercing.
 Because of the structure of dermal piercings, you could probably pierce it if you can picture it.
 A dermal piercing can be in use to enhance a tattoo, accentuate a favorite facial expression, or perhaps even pierce your collarbone or forearm for permanent jewelry.

 Many individuals are using the words dermal piercings with surface piercings interchangeably, although when individuals talk about surface piercing, it typically imply barbell piercings that rest on the top layer of skin.

 Surface piercings (transdermal implantation) are more traumatic than traditional dermal piercings (micro dermal implantation) and feature an entrance and exit point.
-Rather than just an anchor, a barbell is placed into the epidermis such that both sides of the barbell protrude from the epidermis while the central bar lies below the tissue.
+Rather than just an anchor, they place the barbell into the epidermis such that both sides of the barbell protrude from the epidermis while the central bar lies below the tissue.
 To create room for the jewelry, the piercer will squeeze the skin and insert a needle into the skin to open a path.